Yone-Kenta/unity-stream-demo/README.md

 # Unity Streaming & Screenshot Guide (Project 4)

-This Unity project can broadcast the main camera view to a companion Node.js server and lets you capture still screenshots on demand.
-The server exposes a simple web page that shows the live feed, a screenshot gallery, and a comment board.
+This Unity project streams the main camera to a Node.js companion server and captures on-demand screenshots.
+The hosted web page shows the live feed, a screenshot gallery (with names and likes), and a real-time comment board.

 ## Prerequisites

-- Unity scene includes the `Assets/Scripts/MainCameraStreamer.cs` component.
+- Unity project includes `Assets/Scripts/MainCameraStreamer.cs`.
-- Node.js 18+ installed locally (or a Render/Railway deployment of the `server/` folder).
+- Node.js 18+ installed locally (or a Render/Railway deployment of the `server/` directory).

 ## Unity Setup

-1. Add the **MainCameraStreamer** component (found at `Assets/Scripts/MainCameraStreamer.cs`) to a GameObject in the scene, e.g. an empty object named `Streaming`.
+1. Add the **MainCameraStreamer** component to a GameObject (for example an empty object named `Streaming`).
-2. Drag the camera you want to publish into **Source Camera**.
-Leave it empty to use `Camera.main`.
+2. Assign the camera you want to publish in **Source Camera** (leave blank to use `Camera.main`).
 3. Adjust capture settings as needed:
-   - `Capture Width / Height` – output resolution in pixels.
+   - `Capture Width / Height` – resolution of the JPEG sent to the server.
-   - `Jpeg Quality` – balance between file size and clarity.
+   - `Jpeg Quality` – trade-off between image size and clarity.
-   - `Upload Interval Seconds` – how frequently frames are pushed (`0` sends every frame).
+   - `Upload Interval Seconds` – interval between streamed frames (`0` sends every frame).
-   - `Upload Url` – endpoint of the frame stream (`http(s)://host:port/frame[/cameraId]`).
+   - `Upload Url` – frame endpoint (`http(s)://host:port/frame[/cameraId]`).
-4. Screenshot options (new):
+4. Screenshot options:
-   - Toggle **Enable Screenshot Upload** if you want the `S` key to capture the current view.
+   - Enable **Screenshot Upload** to allow the `S` key to capture still images.
-   - `Screenshot Upload Url` defaults to `http://localhost:3000/screenshots` (Render URL example: `https://unity-stream.onrender.com/screenshots`).
+   - `Screenshot Upload Url` should point to `/screenshots` (local example `http://localhost:3000/screenshots`, Render example `https://unity-stream.onrender.com/screenshots`).
-   - `Screenshot Key` defaults to `S`. `Screenshot Cooldown Seconds` prevents rapid-fire uploads.
+   - `Screenshot Key` defaults to `S`; `Screenshot Cooldown Seconds` throttles rapid captures.
 5. Enter Play mode.
-The component uploads frames after each `WaitForEndOfFrame`.
+Frames are uploaded after `WaitForEndOfFrame`.
 Press the configured key to push a still image to the server.

 ## Server Setup

-1. In the `server/` directory install dependencies once:
+1. Install dependencies in `server/`:
    ```bash
    npm install
    ```